Bishamontess/python-project-49/README.md

 Brain games are about counting numbers: if numbers even, count expression, what is the greatest common divisor and others.

-For installation type 'make package-install'.
+For installation: 'make install', 'make build', 'make package-install'.

 **Asciinemas:**